laurylopes/laurylopes/resume.md

 **Techs:** Power BI, Jupyter Notebook, Python.

 ### Scientific Writer @ GAC Group (Innovation consulting)
 From Oct 2018 to Sept 2019, I worked as a scientific writer to build tax deduction official documents for innovating and scientifical projects.
-I worked for big companies, such as: safran, segula, OTIS, engie, etc.
+I worked for big companies, such as: Safran, Segula, OTIS, Engie, etc.

 **Techs:** Microsoft suite.